Faddi786/PFEPL-Electron-Project/README.md

     •	HTML/CSS/JS: For GUI development.

-Requirements
+Requirements:

-•	Node.js
+Node.js

-•   Python and itspackages
+Python and its packages

 ________________________________________
-Workflow
+Features and Workflow

 Two-Level Architecture:

     •	Parent App: Generates child app installers and manages pilot accounts.

     •	Child App: Installed by pilots for analyzing images on their local systems.

-1. Offline Functionality:
+Offline Functionality:

     •	Electron-based apps operate offline, ensuring compatibility with local file systems for direct access to images.